Skip to main content

 Written by Sleeper HQ

-The Internal Revenue Service (“IRS”) requires companies to report an individual's cumulative prizes and awards of $600 or more over the course of a calendar year as Other Income to the individual via IRS Form 1099-MISC.
-The threshold is based on when prizes and awards are credited to your Sleeper Wallet.
-Credits that can only be used in-app do not count towards the $600 threshold, but 100% of any prizes from contests entered with such credits do.
+The Internal Revenue Service (“IRS”) requires companies to report an individual’s cumulative prizes and awards totaling $600 or more over the course of a calendar year as Other Income using IRS Form 1099-MISC.

 Nothing herein or otherwise communicated by Sleeper by any means should be construed as tax advice.